operator-framework/olm-docs/content/en/docs/Tasks/packaging-an-operator.md

 date: 2020-03-25
 weight: 2
 description: >
+  Package your operator metadata in a format that is compatible with OLM
+---

 OLM requires you to provide metadata about your operator, so that the operator's lifecycle can be managed safely on a cluster.
 This section introduces you to the process of packaging the metadata in a format that is compatible with OLM.

 This is very similar to packaging software for a traditional operating system - think of the packaging step for OLM as the stage at which you make your rpm, dep, or apk bundle.
----

 ## Writing your Operator Manifests